-Flat filters ought to be replaced once a month, while pleated filters should last somewhere in the vicinity of three months.
-You may also get a washable filter that will work for about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter more often.

 To make changing your filter go more quickly in the future, write with a permanent writing tool on your furnace exterior or ductwork to show the airflow direction and filter size.

 4. Look at the Condensate Pan